Configuring Worker Services with flightcontrol.json

 1

 - The minimum number of instances you want to be running.
-A min of 2 means there will be two containers running the same copy of code.
+A minimum of 2 means there will be two containers running code from the same image.

 maxInstances: int